absxn/process-env-parser/README.md

 # process-env-parser

-Straightforward and type-safe environment variable validation, parsing, and debugging for `node` applications.
+Type-safe environment variable validation, parsing, and debugging for `node` applications, with zero added dependencies.

 Simply mandating and reading a set of variables as strings: